Birth Defects Clusters

 - A written report will be made of the investigation's findings.

-Adapted with permission from the National Birth Defects Prevention Network.
+Information above was adapted with permission from the National Birth Defects Prevention Network.